 Heavy work = Proprioception

-When occupational therapists use the term heavy work they are usually referring to an activity that activates our proprioceptors.
+When occupational therapists use the term heavy work they are usually referring to any activity that activates our proprioceptors.
 Our proprioceptors are parts of our joints and muscles that receive feedback when we move.
 They tell us the position our limbs are in.
 They let us know how much or how little force we are using.
 We discuss proprioception in much more depth in our post ‘What is Proprioception?’
-If you haven’t read this post, or aren’t familiar with the term proprioception we recommend you read it first before you continue.
+If you haven’t read this post, or aren’t familiar with the term proprioception, we recommend you read it first before you continue.

 When should we use heavy work?